INSTITUTIONAL SEXUAL ABUSE

 The National Redress Scheme (“Redress”) is a compensation pathway for survivors who experienced Child Sexual Abuse as a child, in an institutional setting, where the institution was responsible for bringing you into contact with the person who abused you.

-The abuse must have occurred before July 1 2018, when Redress came into existence.
-You are able to apply compensation of up to $150,000, if the institution where the abuse took place has ‘opted into’ the scheme.
+To be eligible to apply for the scheme, the abuse must have occurred before July 1 2018, when Redress came into existence.
+You can apply for compensation of up to $150,000, if the institution where the abuse took place has ‘opted into’ the scheme.
 Some of these institutions include schools, churches, youth groups, The Salvation Army, the YMCA and Scouts Australia.

 Melbourne Lawyers & Mediators are experienced and compassionate to survivors who engage us to assist in their Redress applications.
-We understand that disclosing abuse can be extremely traumatic and we engage with our clients in a supportive and dedicated manner as we walk this pathway together.
+We understand that disclosing abuse can be a traumatic experience and we engage with our clients in a supportive and dedicated manner as we walk this pathway together.

 Redress Scheme applications are assessed based on the ‘reasonable likelihood a person suffered institutional sexual abuse as a child’.
 This is particularly useful if survivors cannot recall details such as the offenders name, exact dates or specific locations.